 - A wide range of data import options, including databases and spreadsheets, are available.

-- Although ChartBlocks claims to allow creating charts “in a few simple clicks,” using the API, doing the same is bound to be difficult than using automated means to do the same offered by other data visualization tools.
+- Although ChartBlocks claims to allow creating charts “in a few simple clicks,” using the API, it is not so.
+Doing the same is bound to be difficult than using automated means to do the same offered by other data visualization tools.

 - No mapping capability.